Published 11th February 2013. Updated July 2015 / April 2021

 Many landlords are renting out the former family home.
 For them, qualification for the reliefs is quite straightforward.
 Others, realising that these reliefs will save thousands or even tens of thousands of pounds in CGT work quite hard to convince themselves (and HMRC) that the property they are selling or giving away has been their PPR at some time.
 This is where the problems begin.
 Those nice people at HMRC have seen it all before.

 So now, assuming that the property in question has been the PPR of the person disposing of it at some time what reliefs are available?
 The gain is deemed to have accrued evenly over the period of ownership.
 The gain accruing in the period when the property was the PPR is relieved from CGT.
-This period of actual residence is extended by an automatic relief for the gain of the last three years of ownership, and for work related absences (see update at the end of this article).
+This period of actual residence is extended by an automatic relief for the gain of the last nine months of ownership, and for work related absences (see update at the end of this article).
 There are also special rules relating to disposal of an interest on divorce, restriction of the relief where part of the relief where part of the property is used exclusively for business purposes, and of course there is the proviso that the taxpayer had no other residence eligible for relief.
 There are further restrictions if the property has been gifted and an election was made.
 Be very careful with the special cases.
 Most will help, but some might restrict relief.
 Finally, where a property is let as residential accommodation either before or after a period of owner occupation a further relief is available in a sum which is the lowest of three amounts and not exceeding £40,000 – but only for the period you were sharing with your tenant.

 This is a game of two halves.
 Many will try to contrive residency.
 Be careful.
 HMRC has seen all these things before, and the rules are quite clear.
 But then if the property has genuinely been the PPR of the person disposing of it at some time the reliefs are very generous – though rather complex to calculate.